chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_package_providers.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Use the following providers to use the |resource package| resource in a recipe:
+The following providers are available.
+Use the short name to use the provider in a recipe:

 .. list-table::
    :widths: 150 80 320